AVXL — Anavex Life Sciences Corp.

 2. Strategic Updates and Business Highlights

-- Lead Candidate: Anavex continues to focus on oral blarcamesine for early Alzheimer's disease, with plans to advance its regulatory pathway in both the U.S. and Europe.
+- Lead Candidate: Anavex continues to focus on its lead candidate, oral blarcamesine, for early Alzheimer's disease, with plans to work with regulatory agencies in both Europe and the U.S.

-- Access AD Initiative: Anavex is participating in the Access AD program, a European initiative aimed at improving Alzheimer's care, where blarcamesine will be evaluated in a clinical prediction study.
+- ACCESS-AD Initiative: Anavex is participating in the ACCESS-AD program, a European initiative aimed at accelerating innovative approaches for Alzheimer's care, which will include evaluating blarcamesine in a clinical prediction study.

 3. Forward Guidance and Outlook